oasisprotocol/adrs/0023-keymanager-secret-sharing.md

   - verifies received points,

-  - combines the points into a polynomial (full share).
+  - combines the points into a polynomial (full share),

+  - seals the result (full share) and stores it locally in the enclave's confidential storage,

   - sends a transaction containing the checksum of the proactive verification matrix to the consensus layer confirming that the full share was received.